w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-type-identified.md

 :::

 :::example
-Examples of the types include, but not limited to:
+Examples of the types include, but are not limited to:

 * Photograph
 * Illustration
 * Chart